microsoft/FluidFramework/packages/dds/SchemaVersioning.md

 -   Explicitly require users of the library to select the default write format.

-    Changing the default format for writing a breaking change, and can only be done with a major version bump.
+    Changing the default format for writing is a breaking change, and can only be done with a major version bump.
     However if this default is part of the library, and not specified through the API, the developer updating the application might not be aware of the change and its implications (requiring that support for the new format is fully deployed already).

     Explicitly specifying the format as part of the API makes sure that an update which removes support for writing the format the application is using will cause a build error, and gives a clear location for where documentation about write formats and compatibility can be found for such a user (On the API that accepts the write format).